FindArticles FindArticles

 MrBeast said to plan his own phone service

-MrBeast, the YouTube powerhouse known for supersized stunts and giveaways, is reportedly preparing to launch a phone company built on an MVNO model, according to Business Insider, which says it viewed a leaked investor deck.
-The plan, as described in the report, targets a rollout next year and sits alongside exploratory efforts in fintech and mobile gaming.
+The YouTube powerhouse known for superrich stunts and giveaways “is planning to announce this month that he is creating a company that will be an MNVO, or a mobile virtual network operator,” according to Business Insider, which said it got a look at a leaked investor deck.
+The plan, described in the report, is aimed for a rollout next year, and joins exploratory efforts in fintech and mobile gaming.

 Table of Contents